Submit your recommendation

 - Provide them with a copy of your course syllabus and assignments.

-- Request Blackboard access for tutors.
-Blackboard access allows tutors to review your course syllabus and familiarize
+- Request Canvas access for tutors.
+Canvas access allows tutors to review your course syllabus and familiarize

 - Talk to tutors about any assignments that are off-limits for tutoring sessions (e.g.